Skip to content

 Does MeetGeek have a free plan? +

 Yes.
-MeetGeek's Basic plan is free and includes 3 hours of transcription per month, 3 months of transcript storage, 1 month of audio storage, unlimited AI summaries, search, tags, and uploads.
+MeetGeek's free Basic plan includes 3 transcription hours per month, 3 months of transcript storage, 1 month of audio storage, unlimited AI summaries, search, tags, uploads, and no-bot recording options.

 How much does MeetGeek Pro cost in 2026? +

-MeetGeek Pro starts at $9.99 per user per month and includes 20 transcription hours monthly, integrations, exports, AI chat with tools, and AI agents and workflows.
+MeetGeek Pro starts at $9.99 per user per month and adds 20 transcription hours monthly, integrations, exports, AI chat with tools, and AI agents and workflows.

 Which MeetGeek plan is best for teams? +